-How to score a lower interest rate on a credit card
+Tips to get a lower interest rate on a credit card

-Carrying a large balance on a credit card with a high-interest rate can really drag you down, to the point where it may be hard to even meet the minimum payments due each month.
-But don't despair: There are a number of paths you can take to help lower your Annual Percentage Rate (APR).
+Carrying a large balance on a credit card with a high interest rate may start to make it hard to even meet the minimum payments due each month.
+But don't despair: There are a number of paths you can take to help lower your annual percentage rate (APR).

 How can I lower my credit card APR?

-Here are some tips on how you can lower your credit card APR:
+Here are some tips on how to lower your credit card APR:

 1. Improve your credit score

 An improvement in your credit score is critical if you want to start reducing the APR you're being offered by lenders on credit card applications.
-The few ways of improving your credit score are:
+A few ways to help improve your credit score are:

 2. Consider a balance transfer